sonic-net/DASH/documentation/general/design/dash-holistic-view.md

 ##### SDN and DPU High-Availability (HA)

 High Availability (HA) is important for hardware failover incidents.
 The SDN controller selects a pair of cards and configures them identically.
+The SDN controller will set up the L3 routes through the ToR switch levels, possibly even T2 levels for a third backup appliance or smart ToR and configure the HA "Peers."

+> [!NOTE] HA sync protocols are WIP and will be standardized and interoperable,
+> not vendor-specified.

 The only requirement on the card from the HA perspective is for the cards to setup a channel between themselves for flow synchronization.
 The synchronization mechanism is left for technology suppliers to define and implement.
 For more information, see [High Availability and Scale](../../high-avail/design/high-availability-and-scale.md) document.

 ### DASH container